250th Rifle Division (Soviet Union): Operation Kutuzov

 Map of Operation Kutuzov.
 Note position of 63rd Army.

 63rd Army was deployed on the left (south) flank of Bryansk Front, adjacent to Central Front which was holding the northern half of the Kursk salient.
 Bryansk Front was facing the German-held salient around Oryol.
 The Soviet plan was to exhaust the expected German offensive toward Kursk before beginning its own summer offensive north and south of the salient.
 For his part in the northern attack Kolpakchi formed a shock group of six rifle divisions organized in a first and a second echelon plus four Guards heavy tank regiments (KV tanks), a tank regiment, the 1st Guards Tank Corps, four self-propelled artillery regiments, and several artillery units.
 35th Corps formed the second echelon, but the 250th was short one rifle regiment.
-The planned breakthrough sector was 9km-wide on the Army's right flank from Vyazhi to Orlovka, and 1st Guards Tanks was to be committed only after the German defense was fully penetrated.
+The planned breakthrough sector was 9 km-wide on the Army's right flank from Vyazhi to Orlovka, and 1st Guards Tanks was to be committed only after the German defense was fully penetrated.

 Colonel Mizitskii was removed from command on July 5 due to poor performance.
 He was later appointed as deputy commander of 356th Rifle Division; in September he would be mortally wounded near Chernihiv during a German air raid.
 The new commander of the 250th was Col. Ivan Vasilevich Mokhin.
 He had previously led the 272nd and 348th Rifle Divisions and would be promoted to the rank of major general on November 17.
 The offensive began on July 12, and the division entered the fighting the next day, seizing the Berezovets strongpoint as one of the Army's significant successes that day.
 The conditions had now been attained for the commitment of 1st Guards Tanks, but this went slowly due to German air attacks.
 The next day the forces of 63rd and the neighboring 3rd Army began arriving at the Oleshnya River as German reserves began appearing in the form of the 2nd and 8th Panzer Divisions.
 Their counterattacks rapidly slowed the advance of the 63rd's rifle divisions and on July 16 Kolpakchi ordered them to temporarily go over to the defense.